 Nobody expected Warren G. Harding to win the presidency of the United States—his candidacy was so unlikely to succeed that he was mocked in the nation's newspapers.
 So, how did this outsider become president?
 Hear the whole story in Giles Milton's Unknown History podcast.

 He was the presidential candidate who no one expected to win.
 He spoke in clichés, talked tough on immigration, and gave off-the-cuff speeches that seemed to make very little sense.

-The New York World said that he was one the least-qualified candidates ever to run for president, labeling him a "weak and mediocre" man.
-The New York Times’ opinion was not much better.
+The New York World said that he was one of the least-qualified candidates ever to run for president, labeling him a "weak and mediocre" man.
+The New York Times’s opinion was not much better.
 It called the Republican presidential candidate "a very respectable Ohio politician of the second class."

-Yet Warren G Harding had an electrifying appeal—one that was underestimated by his political enemies.
-He liked to play the outsider—a newcomer to Washington who was prepared to speak the unspeakable—criticising the previous administration for its handling of World War I. He also opposed Wilson’s idea of forming the League of Nations.
+Yet Warren G. Harding had an electrifying appeal—one that was underestimated by his political enemies.
+He liked to play the outsider—a newcomer to Washington who was prepared to speak the unspeakable—criticizing the previous administration for its handling of World War I. He also opposed Wilson’s idea of forming the League of Nations.